Articles on: Website

 You’ll find more helpful articles here:

-While it's entirely possible for churches to make their websites accessible themselves, many have chosen to let us take care of it—either to save time or to ensure that everything is done correctly.
+It is entirely possible for churches to make their website accessible themselves, but many churches have already decided to leave this task to us – mostly to save time and/or to ensure that everything is done correctly.

 Keywords: Accessibility Accessible website, BITV 2.0, WCAG 2.1, Church website, Alt text, Accessible PDFs, Accessible forms, Keyboard navigation, Color contrast, Accessible content, Public website accessibility, Accessibility statement, Inclusive web design, Make website accessible